Nuclear Power in Pakistan

 Karachi Coastal is also known as KANUPP 2&3

 Further nuclear capacity

 In August 2011 it was reported that Pakistan aimed for 8000 MWe nuclear at ten sites by 2030.
 PAEC has apparently selected six new sites on the basis of the Pakistan Nuclear Regulatory Authority (PNRA) and the International Atomic Energy Agency (IAEA) advice.
 These are Qadirabad-Bulloki (QB) link canal near Qadirabad Headworks; Dera Ghazi Khan canal near Tuansa Barrage; Taunsa-Punjnad canal near Multan; Nara canal near Sukkur; Pat Feeder canal near Guddu and Kabul River near Nowshera.
-Early in 2012 PAEC was considering two coastal sites near Karachi for two 1000 MWe reactors, and said that four more were planned for the Taunsa-Punjnad canal near Multan in Punjab.
+Early in 2012 PAEC said that four reactors were planned for the Taunsa-Punjnad canal near Multan in Punjab.

 In January 2014 PAEC announced its intention to build five further 1100 MWe nuclear plants to meet anticipated electricity demand, and have 8.9 GWe of nuclear capacity on line by 2030.
 "With more than 55 reactor-years of successful operating experience to its credit, the PAEC can confidently move from technology acquisition status to actually starting contributing sizable electrical energy to the system."
 Then PAEC was quoted as saying that eight sites would be chosen for a further 32 units, four 1100 MWe units at each, so that nuclear power supplied one quarter of the country’s electricity from 40 GWe of capacity, this evidently presupposing more than a tenfold increase in electricity demand by a future date well beyond 2030.